What Is Psychological Shock? And 5 Tips for Coping

-As an example of how foggy people can get when feeling acute psychological stress, my dentist and I were recently discussing how people have difficulty following instructions when they're in the dental chair, such as they confuse their left and right.
+As an example of how foggy people can get when feeling acute psychological stress, my dentist and I were recently discussing how people have difficulty following instructions when they're in the dental chair, and do things such as confuse their left and right.

 What happens next?

-Since you've gotten a surge of stress hormones released into your bloodstream, it's going to take some hours for your body to get back to its normal state.
+Since you've gotten a surge of stress hormones released into your bloodstream, it's going to take some time—perhaps a few hours—for your body to get back to its normal state.

-While this is happening you may feel queasy, light-headed, and feel muscle tension, pain or stiffness.
+While this is happening, you may feel queasy or light-headed, or you may feel muscle tension, pain or stiffness.
 Why do you feel pain?
-When you have a shock reaction you'll typically unconsciously tense your muscles, ready to fight or flee.
+When you have a shock reaction, you'll typically unconsciously tense your muscles, ready to fight or flee.
 You don't notice the pain of this when you're in the midst of an adrenalin surge, but as the surge is wearing off, some pain sensations from doing that may emerge.

 Although psychological shock can feel intense, your body will only maintain this state for a short period.
 Humans are exceptionally good at coping with traumatic experiences.
 By understanding what's happening to your body and your thinking, it's much less of a scary experience.
 If you're a parent, this is a great concept to teach your teenagers about.
-That way they'll be prepared to manage their emotions in a situation like being stopped by the police.
+If you do, they'll be more prepared to manage their emotions in a stressful situation, such as being stopped by the police.
 If you're having a more sustained reaction to trauma, educate yourself about how to deal with your emotions (see, for example, here and here), and see a therapist if necessary.

 Want an update when I publish a new blog post?
 Subscribe here.